attilasomogyi/asterisk-configuration-files/CONTRIBUTING.rst

 Code of Conduct
 ---------------

-Help us keep Github Actions Workflows open and inclusive.
+Help us keep Asterisk Configuration Files open and inclusive.
 Please read and follow our `Code of Conduct </CODE_OF_CONDUCT.md>`__.

 Got a Question or Problem?